roo-nju/starter-hugo-academic/content/literatures/example/index.md

 ---
-title: "Design Space Exploration for CIM"
+title: "Design Space Exploration and Modeling for CIM"

 # Authors